alinke/pixelcade-retrobat/README.md

 After the first game launch, a configuration file called pixelcade-settings.ini will be created in c:\users\<your windows username>\RetroBatPixelcade\pixelcade-settings.ini.
 You can change the settings as noted below to customize Pixelcade's behavior.

+You can further customize the modifying the source scripts which are written in Auto Hot Key and then using the Pixelcade API http://pixelcade.org/api

 ; Pixelcade for RetroBat Config File

 [PIXELCADE SETTINGS]